briankoser/sfc-listeners-guide/episodes/0094-the-hobbit-thats-what-im-tolkien-about.md

   <q class="ben">Die, Christopher Tolkien, die!</q>
 </div>

-{% workTitle "The Hobbit" %} is more personal than {% workTitle "The Lord of the Rings" %}.
+{% work "The Hobbit" %} is more personal than {% work "The Lord of the Rings" %}.
 It's not an epic about Good vs Evil.
 Ben doubts the movie will still just be about characters and adventure like the book. <q class="archivist inline">The 2nd of my 3 big problems with the movie.</q>

-Tolkien's main project was {% workTitle "The Silmarillion" %}.
+Tolkien's main project was {% work "The Silmarillion" %}.

-Without the commercial success of {% workTitle "The Hobbit" %}, he never would have done {% workTitle "The Lord of the Rings" %}.
+Without the commercial success of {% work "The Hobbit" %}, he never would have done {% work "The Lord of the Rings" %}.

 <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/11/episode-94-the-hobbit-thats-what-im-tolkien-about/#t=1:11:19">1:11:19</a> Matt gives the Hobbit 2 stars